jesster413/agusmakmun.github.io/_project/SEC-Filings.md

 But what about my not_target set?
 If I was going to make predictions, I needed to build out my dataset with not_target values.
 Initially, I thought about doing the same process over again with just a random list of companies from the S&P500, but after more research, I found a [similar project](http://api.corpwatch.org/) that had already done some of the work that I wanted to.
 Given my time constraints, I decided to download their datasets, which also identifies corporations by CIK numbers.
 These datasets contained the types of data points I was looking for, namely, locations, years active, and identification numbers.
 I suspected that the 175 target corporations I had previously identified were somewhere in the 65,000 rows of corporates, I subset my target data set out of the much larger not_target dataset.
 When I compared the shapes of the prior not_target to the new not_target, sure enough, 175 rows were dropped.
 I created a new column within my new not_target dataset called 'Indicted' and set it to '0' - my not_target column.
 Then, I concatenated my target dataset on the 0 axis with its corresponding 'Indicted' column and set it to 1, meaning, positive for having been indicted.

+Need to define CIK ID

 With CIK ID numbers for both of my target and not_target, I was able to scrape the SEC website for indices of filings for all of my corporates (target and not_target included) using a nested for loop with the requests and Beautiful soup libraries.
 Having saved all of my filings in a list for each of my 65,000 rows, I then transformed those individual filings into their own unique dummy columns and filled each column with the value counts of the corporate.
 With this final transformation, I had a working dataset with target and not_target values that I could analyze and subsequently feed into a model.

+## Witness Selection

+Using Select KBest, I identified features that were most correlated to my minority class, including temporal data such as 'max_year', 'min_year', 'most_recent', and 'Years_Active'

 This is for mean number of active years.
 So what this is saying is that the average amount of years active for the Indicted class (175 cases) is just under half the average number of years for the Not_Indicted class (65,324).
 And this makes sense given that many of the indicted corporates were not even active for a full year, as visualized in the plot below.

 ![Years_Active.png](/static/img/Years_Active.png)

-## Witness Selection

-Using Select KBest, I identified features that were most correlated to my minority class, including temporal data such as 'max_year', 'min_year', 'most_recent', and 'Years_Active' as well as filing information, including filings such as:

-'1-A/A' (Regulation A Offering Statement under the Securities Exchange Act of 1933[^1])
+In addition to the number of years a corporation has been active, Select KBest also identified several filings that were highly predictive of the minority class:

 '2-A' (Report of Sales and Uses of Proceeds, is a requirement under Rule 257 of Regulation A of the Securities Exchange Act of 1933[^2]